 German has a provision for anyone whose citizenship was impacted by the Nazi regime.
 This option is available to those who lost German nationality due to “political, racist, or religious reasons” by the Nazi government.

 The general rule is simple.
-If the Nazis had not deprived you or your ancestor, would you have been a citizen?
+Would you have been a citizen if the Nazis had not deprived you or your ancestor?
 If yes, you can apply.

 For this naturalization category, the German government allows you to keep any other citizenship you hold.

 Can you buy German citizenship?